Top 10 Advanced Authentication experts to follow

 Derek Hanson: As a leading figure at Yubico, Hanson’s work on the protocols and mechanisms that underpin YubiKey and similar technologies has driven advancements in the hardware authentication space.

 Julie Smith: An executive director of The Identity Defined Security Alliance, Smith is a vocal advocate for identity-centric security strategies.
-She often speaks about the of identity and security and the future of authentication.
+She often speaks about the convergence of identity and security and the future of authentication.

 Dr. Cormac Herley: A principal researcher at Microsoft Research, Dr. Herley delves deep into the economics of cybersecurity, authentication failures, and user behavior.
 His papers provide valuable insights into why users resist certain authentication measures.